pouriaetab/pouriaetab.github.io/README.md

     The function takes three columns and returns the selected statistics for all rows with matching paired combinations of col2 and col3.

     Parameters:
-    - df (pd.DataFrame): Input DataFrame.
+        - df (pd.DataFrame): The input DataFrame.
         - combinations (list): List of paired combinations of unique values.
         - col1 (str): Name of the first column for grouping.
         - col2 (str): Name of the second column for grouping.
         - col3 (str): Name of the third column for grouping.
         - statistic (str): The statistic to calculate ('max', 'min', 'mean', 'sum', 'std', 'median', 'mode', 'count', 'quantile').
         - quantiles (list): List of quantiles to calculate if 'quantile' is chosen.

     Returns:
         - pd.DataFrame: Resulting DataFrame with rows based on the specified statistic, sorted by 'col1'.
     """
     stat_rows = []